-Deniz Gündüz received the B.S. degree in electrical and electronics engineering from METU, Ankara, Turkey, in 2002, and the M.S. and Ph.D. degrees in electrical engineering from NYU Polytechnic School of Engineering, Brooklyn, NY in 2004 and 2007, respectively.
-He is currently a Reader (Associate Professor) in the Electrical and Electronic Engineering Department of Imperial College London, and is leading the Information Processing and Communications Lab.
+Deniz Gündüz received the B.S. degree in electrical and electronics engineering from METU, Ankara, Turkey, in 2002, and the M.S. and Ph.D. degrees in electrical engineering from NYU Polytechnic School of Engineering (formerly Polytechnic University), Brooklyn, NY, in 2004 and 2007, respectively.
+He is currently a Professor in Information Processing in the Electrical and Electronic Engineering Department of Imperial College London, and is leading the Information Processing and Communications Lab.
+He is also the Deputy Head of the Intelligent Systems and Networks Group.
+He had part-time / visiting faculty positions at the "Enzo Ferrari" Department of Engineering at the University of Modena and Reggio Emilia (2019-2022), University of Padova (2018-2020) and Princeton University (2009-2012).
 Previously he was a Research Associate at CTTC, Barcelona, Spain, a Consulting Assistant Professor at the Department of Electrical Engineering, Stanford University, and a postdoctoral Research Associate at the Department of Electrical Engineering, Princeton University.
-He also held a visiting research collaborator position at Princeton University from October 2009 until November 2011.

-Dr. Gündüz is the recipient of a Starting Grant of the European Research Council (ERC), the 2014 IEEE Communication Society Best Young Researcher Award for the Europe, Middle East and Africa Region, and the 2008 Alexander Hessel Award awarded by the Electrical and Computer Engineering Department of New York University Polytechnic School of Engineering for the best Ph.D. dissertation.
-He is also a recipient of the Best Paper Award at the 2016 IEEE Wireless Communications and Networking Conference (WCNC), and the Best Student Paper Award at the 2007 International Symposium on Information Theory.
+Dr. Gündüz is the recipient of the 2017 Early Achievement Award of the IEEE Communication Society - Communication Theory Technical Committee (CTTC), Starting (2015), Consolidator (2022) and Proof-of-Concept (2023) grants of the European Research Council (ERC), the 2014 IEEE Communication Society Best Young Researcher Award for the Europe, Middle East and Africa Region, and the 2008 Alexander Hessel Award awarded by the Electrical and Computer Engineering Department of New York University Polytechnic School of Engineering for the best Ph.D. dissertation.
+He is a co-author of the paper that received the IEEE Communications Society - Young Author Best Paper Award in 2022, as well as the papers that received the Best Paper Awards at the 2016 IEEE Wireless Communications and Networking Conference (WCNC), and 2019 IEEE Global Conference on Signal and Information Processing (GlobalSIP), and the Best Student Paper Award at the 2018 IEEE WCNC and 2007 International Symposium on Information Theory (ISIT).

-His research interests lie in the areas of communication theory and information theory with special emphasis on energy efficiency, privacy/security, and joint source-channel coding.
+His research interests lie in the areas of communication theory, information theory, machine learning and privacy.

 You can follow his publications and citations on the Google Scholar page.

-A more frequently updated website can be found here.
+A more frequently updated website of his research group can be found here.